AsgardCms/Documentation/getting-started/contributing.md

 	- Add you changes by making the test pass,
 	- [Squash commits](https://ariejan.net/2011/07/05/git-squash-your-latests-commits-into-one/) if necessary to create 	a nice history,
 	- Send a pull request to the `develop` branch of the module/theme your modifying.

+### <a name="adding-updating-translations" class="anchor" href="#adding-updating-translations"></a> Adding or updating translations

+Adding new translations or updating existing translations to core modules is very easy in AsgardCms.
+All translations are centralised in the [Translation](https://github.com/AsgardCms/Translation) module.

+All you need to do is fork that module, and add and/or update existing translations.

+The translations are located in the `Resources/lang` folder, each module has its own subfolder, with under that the different locales.

+If you want to add a new language, duplicate the `en` folder of each module and renaming it to your desired locale.
+The Enlish translations will usually the more complete ones, that's why it's best to use those as a starting point.

 ### <a name="additional-resources" class="anchor" href="#additional-resources"></a> Additional resources